naiam-studio/Oz-Kit-Ztarknet-Noir-Garaga/README.md

 Check the transaction in the [explorer](https://explorer-zstarknet.d.karnot.xyz/) to see the deployed contract address (see events).

-What just happened:
+**What just happened:**
-- We asked universal deployer contract (UDC v1) to deploy Garaga verifier
+- We asked the universal deployer contract (UDC v1) to deploy the Garaga verifier
-- We passed verifier class hash as a first argument and set the rest to zeros (no constructor parameters)
+- We passed the verifier class hash as the first argument and set the rest to zeros (no constructor parameters)

-### Verify the proof on Ztarknet
+### Verify the Proof on Ztarknet

-Serialize Noir proof as contract calldata:
+Serialize the Noir proof as contract calldata:

 ```bash
 garaga calldata --system ultra_starknet_zk_honk --proof circuit/target/proof --vk circuit/target/vk --public-inputs circuit/target/public_inputs > calldata.txt
 ```

-Let's first call the verifier contract (without creating a transaction):
+Call the verifier contract (without creating a transaction):

 ```bash
 sncast call \